Student Financial Aid Information

 Israeli drug legislation conforms to regulations of the "Single Convention on Narcotic Drugs" treaty of 1961 and its amendment of 1972, of which Israel is a signatory member, and the "Convention of Psychotropic Substances" of 1971, to which Israel abides but is not a member.
 The "Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances" (1988) has been signed by Israel but not yet ratified.

-Upon a student request, materials, which contain information directly, related to a student’s financial aid, disciplinary records, admissions file, and academic record will be made available for review.
+Upon a student's request, materials containing information related to a student’s education records including financial aid, disciplinary records, admissions, and academic record will be made available for review.

 Any suspicion of fraudulent activity will be reported to the approved authorities and will have serious ramifications on the future participation in the financial aid program and could lead to dismissal from the University.

-All students, faculty, administration, guests, and visitors must show appropriate identification sign in with the security guard at the entrance of the building.
+All students, faculty, administration, guests, and visitors must show appropriate identification with the security guard at the entrance of the building.

 Access to computer data and files is secured by password coding and internal file security.
 Electronic material is protected with current technological safeguards to prevent unauthorized access.
 Paper records are similarly held in safe storage and disposed of when necessary in a proper manner.